Skip to main content

 When learning a musical instrument, students don’t start with a concerto; they begin by learning notes, chords, and rhythms: the fundamentals of music.

-Likewise, newcomers to coding need to learn programming fundamentals.
-Those concepts create a foundation for mastering more advanced skills, starting with a programming language.
+Likewise, newcomers to coding need to learn programming fundamentals as the first and foremost step.
+Those fundamental concepts create a foundation for mastering more advanced skills, starting with a programming language.

 Among these programming fundamentals are data types, variables, control structures, syntax, functions, and tools.